sylverb/MWFeedParser/README.markdown

 # MWFeedParser — An RSS and Atom web feed parser for iOS

+This fork (by sylverb) allows to parse RSS feeds that are not strictly conforming to the RSS/XML standards.
+To achieved this we are using GDataXMLNode (based on libXML2) XML parser instead of the standard NSXMLParser.

 MWFeedParser is an Objective-C framework for downloading and parsing RSS (1.* and 2.*) and Atom web feeds.
 It is a very simple and clean implementation that reads the following information from a web feed:

 #### Feed Information